Introduction: The growing importance of B2B customer portals

 Certificates and declarations of conformity

-Application videos and installation instructions
+How-to videos and installation guides

-Spare parts catalogs and accessory lists
+Spare parts catalogues and accessories lists

 Modern B2B customer portals offer extensive self-service options:

-Invoice viewing and downloading
+Invoice viewing and download

-Returns processing and complaint management
+Returns handling and complaints management

 Ticket system for service requests

-Status tracking of orders and deliveries
+Tracking of orders and deliveries

 Management of user accounts and permissions

-Facet search using technical parameters
+Facet search with technical parameters

-Autocomplete and error tolerance
+Autocomplete and typo tolerance

 Similar and alternative products

-Product comparison features
+Product comparison functions

-8. Mobile Optimization and App Integration
+8. Mobile optimisation and app integration

 Responsive design for all devices